fragcolor-xyz/shards/src/gfx/readme.md

 Whenever a material is used for a draw command a `MaterialUsageContext` is used to collect compile-time and runtime shader parameters based on the current usage of the material.

-Storage is linked to the unique material/mesh combination (per `Draw` block)
+Storage is linked to the unique material/mesh combination (per `Draw` shard)

 Examples of parameters collected: